 This is more or less the same as the above trick, but you’ll select an app instead of a file to open at the scheduled time:

-- From Calendar in OS X, create a new event, and pull down the “Alert” menu
+- From Calendar in Mac OS X, create a new event, and pull down the “Alert” menu

 - Choose “Other…” then locate the application to launch and choose “Select”, the application can be in the primary /Applications/ folder or elsewhere, anything with a .app will work

 - Click “Done” to set the scheduled app launch